biasmv/pv/doc/coloring.rst

   Maps the residue's chain position (its index) to a color gradient.

   :param gradient: An optional gradient to draw colors from.
 Defaults to a rainbow gradient.

+.. function:: color.byAtomProp(prop [,gradient [,options]])
+              color.byResidueProp(prop [,gradient [,options]])

+  Colors the structure by mapping a float property to a color gradient. :func:`color.byAtomProp` uses properties from atoms, whereas :func:`color.byResidueProp` uses properties from residues.
+By default, the range of values is automatically determined from the property values and set to the minimum and maximum of observed values.
+Alternatively, the range can also be specified with in the options dictionary.

+  :param prop: name of the property to use for coloring.
+It is assumed that
+     the property is numeric (floating point or integral).
+The name can either refer to a custom property, or a built-in property of atoms or residues.
+  :param gradient: The graident to use for coloring.
+Defaults to rainbow.
+  :param options: A dictionary of options.
+Possible keys are :
+    *range*: an array of length two specifying the minimum and maximum value of the float properties.

 Adding a new color operation
 --------------------------------------------------------------------------